harnicode/newsman/task.md

-1. Fetch all posts by calling PostRepository.getAllPosts()
+1. Implement `users_api` package using [the users endpoint](https://jsonplaceholder.org/users)
-2. Render the list of posts on the Home widget
+2. Implement `users_repository` package to return list of all users
-3. Eeach rendered post must show the title, image, and publishedAt (user friendly date)
+3. Implement the users feature similar to posts feature